 ADVERTISEMENT

-In looks and dimensions the new 165 Arius matches its predecessor model YDP-164 exactly, the same goes for the weight of 42 kilos.
-Available currently for around 1,300 euros, one immediately recognizes the typical inexpensive look: Thus, compared to more expensive home pianos, no front legs are offered on this piano, the rear panel is shorter and the stand comes with plastic feet.
+The new 165 Arius is exactly the same size and design as its predecessor, the YDP-164.
+The same goes for the weight of 42 kilos.
+Currently available for around 1,300 Euros, the typical low-cost look is immediately recognizable: Compared to more expensive home pianos, this piano has no front legs, the back is shorter, and the stand comes with plastic feet.

-The Yamaha YDP-165 is a classic electric piano for the living room – its high quality stems from rock solid workmanship.
-The YDP-165 doesn’t have to do without small details like clips on the music stand, a felt strip behind the keys, an aluminium strip on the keyboard cover or a headphone hook.
+The Yamaha YDP-165 is a classic digital piano for the living room – its high quality stems from rock-solid workmanship.
+The YDP-165 doesn’t have to do without small details like clips on the music stand, a felt strip behind the keys, an aluminum strip on the keyboard cover, or a headphone hook.

-Further is it available in four color variants: Rosewood and White Ash are offered alongside the black and white versions.
-As always, those who buy it still have to assemble it, which Yamaha recently demonstrated in an assembly video.
+It comes in four color variants: Rosewood and White Ash are offered alongside the black and white versions.
+As always, you’ll have to assemble yourself, which Yamaha recently demonstrated in an assembly video.

 You are currently viewing a placeholder content from YouTube.
 To access the actual content, click the button below.
 Please note that doing so will share data with third-party providers.